2Beelzebub2/FiveM-Lua-Injector/README.md

 +  More money functions
 +  Doesn't crash anymore when spawning props
 +  No more instant ban with props on most servers
++  Fps no longer drop to 30 when using ESP
 ```
 **Does not work on windows 8 or under**